PlatmaC/node-red-google-calendar/README.md

 ``` bash
 npm install @platmac/node-red-google-calendar
 ```
-**2.** Double-click the new node so that configuration page opens.

-**3.** In the "Credentials"-combo box, select "Add new ... config" and click on the pen icon.

-**4.** After giving a readable name, you are asked to insert your api client information.
-To retrieve it,
 ## Setup Google Calendar API connection

 **1.** Add one of the nodes you want to use to your flow.